 Please take time to think carefully about the course choices you are making.
+Now is the time to think about your future plans, setting your educational goals high and to do everything you can to take full advantage of all of the opportunities that are available here at SPHS.
 Your teachers and counselors are here to assist you and answer any questions you may have.

-We know that 2017-2018 will be the best school year yet for students here at St. Petersburg High School.
+We know that 2019-2020 will be the best school year yet for students here at St. Petersburg High School.
 We look forward to helping all of our students continue to be successful in school and whatever path they choose to follow in life.